 Wearing an ID badge is mandatory while working for the District.
 ID badges should be visible so all staff can be readily identified.
 The District will furnish an initial ID badge at its expense.
-If an employee loses an ID badge, they must report the loss immediately to the Perry Police Department due to the safety risk of potential unauthorized building access.
-A lost or damaged badge will necessitate an employee to pay for a new badge at the employee's expense.
+If an employee loses an ID badge, they must report the loss immediately to the Perry Township Schools Police Department due to the safety risk of potential unauthorized building access.
+A lost or damaged badge will require an employee to pay for a new badge at the employee's expense.
 Employees who voluntarily or involuntarily terminate employment with the District must return their ID badge, keys, and computer no later than the last scheduled workday.
-The Perry Township Schools Police Department may be asked to assist if District property is not returned timely.
+The Perry Township Schools Police Department may be asked to assist in recovering equipment if the District property is not returned timely.